So, how do you know if you have acne-prone skin?

 We should all wear sunscreen, acne-prone skin or not because unfortunately, some sunscreens can trigger breakouts.

 So when choosing a sunscreen, look for ones that are oil-free and non-comedogenic.
 These formulas won’t clog pores.

 Tip 9.
 Consult a dermatologist if:

-- Your acne makes you feel shy, embarrassed and affect your self-esteem and daily routine.
+- Your acne makes you feel shy and embarrassed and affect your self-esteem and daily routine.

 - Everything you’ve tried hasn’t worked.